 Application pod scheduling on dedicated nodes for management components (mentioned above) is disabled through node taints and affinity rules.

-To improve security in an Amazon EC2 multi-tenant environment, deploy the workload clusters to an AWS account that is different from the one used to deploy the management cluster.
+To improve security in an AWS multi-tenant environment, deploy the workload clusters to an AWS account that is different from the one used to deploy the management cluster.
 To deploy workload clusters across multiple AWS accounts, see Clusters on Different AWS Accounts.

 For more in depth information on the design considerations when deploying multi-tenant environments, see Workload Tenancy.

 Workload Isolation requirements are unique for each customer.
 Therefore, to reasonably isolate workloads from each other with acceptable risk tolerance requires additional effort in line with the shared responsibility model.
 This includes limiting the number of containers that need to run with higher privileges to a handful of namespaces and implementing defense in depth mechanisms such as AppArmor and SELinux at runtime, pod, and node level.
-These configurations can be centrally enforced on pods through Pod Security Policies with an eye on migration to its replacement: Pod Security Admission Control.
+In Tanzu Kubernetes Grid 1.6 and later, AppArmor is enabled by default in Ubuntu 20.04 images.

 One of the fundamental aspects of a microservices architecture is building services that do one thing only.
 This enables separation of concerns and allows teams to move faster.
 However, this also increases the need to communicate with several different microservices that are often running in the same cluster in their own pods.
 Therefore, the following best practices should be considered for securing these communications at runtime: